 Decreased Pressure on the Metatarsal & Digital Arteries: In every foot, neurovascular bundles (which contain a nerve, a metatarsal artery, and a vein) travel through the narrow space between the metatarsophalangeal (MTP) joints in the forefoot.
 Once the metatarsal arteries reach the level of the MTP joint, they branch and send separate arteries (known as digital arteries) to the toes.
 That branching requires space.
 Conventional footwear (with its tapering toe boxes) squeezes this already tight space, which compromises blood flow to and from the toes.
 The lack of blood flow is usually not significant enough to cause a problem such as gangrene, but it does still have an effect on the health of the toe tissues.
 To use a rough analogy, what happens to these blood vessels is akin to a garden hose that gets slightly kinked.
 Correct Toes helps open up that space between the toes so that more blood can actually reach the toe tissues.

 Decreased Pressure on the Posterior Tibial Artery & Vein: The posterior tibial artery and vein are key players in foot circulation.
 The posterior tibial artery carries blood to the foot’s plantar surface and is accompanied by the posterior tibial vein as it courses through the back of the lower leg and into the foot.
 In folks who wear conventional footwear with tapering toe boxes, the muscle (abductor hallucis) responsible for abducting the big toe (i.e., moving the big toe away from the rest of the foot) becomes stretched/elongated and pulls on a foot structure called the flexor retinaculum.
 This, in turn, restricts blood flow through the posterior tibial artery and vein and impedes circulation to and from the foot's plantar fascia.
-Correct Toes helps realign the big toe, which allows the abductor hallucis muscle to return its normal length and tension.
+Correct Toes helps realign the big toe, which allows the abductor hallucis muscle to return to its normal length, tension, and orientation.
 This reduces the pull on the flexor retinaculum, eliminates constriction forces on the posterior tibial artery and vein, and allows more blood to come and go from the foot.

 Correct Toes: A Natural Way to Enhance Circulation